percona/percona-server/doc/source/flexibility/per_query_variable_statement.rst

  Per-query variable statement
 ==============================

-|Percona Server| has implemented per-query variable statement support in :rn:`5.6.14-62.0`.
+|Percona Server| has implemented per-query variable statement support.
 This feature provides the ability to set variable values only for a certain query, after execution of which the previous values will be restored.
 Per-query variable values can be set up with the following command:

 .. code-block:: mysql